Welcome to the Strawbale Studio Program!

 Library: Access to Natural Building and Sustainability books, videos and resources.

 What to bring: Clothing for the weather, including rain.
-For winter classes include wool sweaters and sox, and boots that are waterproof on the bottom, if possible.
+For winter classes include wool sweaters and sox, and boots that are waterproof on the bottom few inches, if possible.
 Tools: You don’t need to bring any tools, as we have them here, but if you have them, a variety would be useful, such as hammer, level, draw knife, pocket knife, chisel 1/2″ to 1 1/2″ , drill, and others if you like.
-Label them.
-Flashlight, notebook.
-Optional: camera, computer, musical instruments.
+Bring a Flashlight, notebook.
+Please label everything 🙂 Optional: camera, computer, musical instruments, yoga mat.

 This is a healthy environment and a smoke-free, drug-free space and alcohol is very minimal.